MidFirst Bank: Community involvement

 MidFirst Bank financial education programs have received Honorable Mention recognition from the American Bankers Association Community Commitment Awards in 2016, 2018, and 2020 in the Financial Education category, and in 2020 in the Protecting Older Americans category.
 Additionally, MidFirst Bank has collaborated with the University of Oklahoma in providing the MoneyCoach financial education program.
 MidFirst Bank also partners with the True Corps program to serve the community.

-In 2019, MidFirst Bank ranked first in the Southwest region for the second consecutive year in the J.D.
-Power Retail Banking Satisfaction Study, receiving the highest score of all banks in the nation in 2018.

-In 2022, MidFirst Bank cause cards benefitting non-profit organizations reached donation milestones.
-MidFirst Bank customers have donated more than $3 million dollars to breast cancer research through the MidFirst Bank Pink Visa® Debit Card, more than $1.1 million to the American Heart Association through the MidFirst Bank Heart Visa Debit Card, and more than $600,000 to Arts Council Oklahoma City through the MidFirst Bank Art Visa Debit Card.
-MidFirst’s Pink Visa Debit Card program and the $2 million in donations generated for the OU Health Stephenson Cancer Center were recognized by the Journal Record in 2022 with its Charitable Influence Award.

-MidFirst Bank Chairman and CEO G. Jeffrey Records Jr. is a part-owner of the Oklahoma City Thunder of the NBA through its ownership group, Professional Basketball Club.
+MidFirst Bank Chairman G. Jeffrey Records Jr. is a part-owner of the Oklahoma City Thunder of the NBA through its ownership group, Professional Basketball Club.